Low Down Articles

 Houses of the Gatineau Hills

-This article first appeared in the "Houses of the Gatineau Hills" column in the October 25, 2017 issue of the "The Low Down to Hull and Back News".
+This article first appeared in the "Houses of the Gatineau Hills" column of the "The Low Down to Hull and Back News".
 Reprinted with permission.
 See list of Houses of the Gatineau Hills articles or search Low Down Articles.

 o o o